Some PHP statistics and brief history.

 In 1994 Rasmus Lerdorf wrote logic to track his online resume which he called PHP Tools.
 In 1995 he released the source code for these tools to the public to use and improve it.
 The next year Rasmus added new logic to that started to show some features that we see in today’s version of PHP.
 Again another year later, additional features like database interaction and cookie support was included.
 It’s popularity grew and by Spring 1998 there were 60,000 domains identified with PHP headers.
 At the time, this was about 1% of the Internet.
 (PHP.net)

 PHP 7 was released in Dec 2015.
 It has been slow for users to convert over to it though because it has a bunch of depreciated features that will require older code to be modified to work on PHP 7.
 The biggest being the MySQL extension no longer works.
 So all database queries would need rewritten if it has not yet been done.
-(This has been depreciated since 5.5 and should be addressed.)
+(This has been depreciated since ver.
+5.5.)
 You can see other depreciated features in PHP 7 and backward incompatibilities here.